webrecorder/browsertrix-crawler/docs/docs/user-guide/dedupe.md

 file(s) contain the WARCs with `response` records for each `revisit` record that is written.
 This allows for tracking which WACZ files are required by other WACZ files to get the full archived content.
 See the [WACZ dependency section of the developer documentation](../develop/dedupe.md#crawl-dependency-tracking-in-wacz-datapackagejson) for more details on the architecture of this dependency system.

+### Reporting

+If both page deduplication and [skipped page reporting](./reports.md) are enabled, pages that are skipped due to page deduplication are logged with the `duplicate` reason.

 ## Deduplication system architecture
 See the [developer docs for dedupe](../develop/dedupe.md) for more advanced information of the architecture of the dedupe system.